raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 In a client-initiated Session Signaling Idle Timeout message, the IDLE TIMEOUT contains the client’s requested value for the idle timeout.
 In a server response to a client-initiated message, the IDLE TIMEOUT contains the server’s chosen value for the idle timeout, which the client MUST respect.
-This is modeled after the DHCP protocol, where the client requests a certain lease lifetime, but the server is the ultimate authority for deciding what lease lifetime is actually granted.
+This is modeled after the DHCP protocol, where the client requests a certain lease lifetime using DHCP option 51 {{!RFC2132}}, but the server is the ultimate authority for deciding what lease lifetime is actually granted.

 In a server-initiated Session Signaling Idle Timeout message, the IDLE TIMEOUT unilaterally informs the client of the new idle timeout this point forward in this connection.
 In a client response to a server-initiated message, there is no SSOP-DATA.
 SSOP-LENGTH is zero.

-<<TODO: Specify the behaviour when a server sends a 0 IDLE TIMEOUT.>>
+The server MUST NOT send a Idle Timeout message (either a response to a client-initiated request, or a server-initiated message) with an IDLE TIMEOUT value less than ten seconds.
+If a client receives an Idle Timeout message specifying an IDLE TIMEOUT value less than ten seconds this is an error and the client MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).

-The Idle Timeout TLV (3) has similar intent to the EDNS TCP Keepalive Option {{!RFC7828}}.
+The Idle Timeout TLV (3) has similar intent to the EDNS(0) TCP Keepalive Option {{!RFC7828}}.
-A client/server pair that supports Session Signaling MUST NOT use the EDNS TCP KeepAlive option within any message once bi-directional Session Signaling support has been confirmed.
+A client/server pair that supports Session Signaling MUST NOT use the EDNS(0) TCP KeepAlive option within any message on a connection once bi-directional Session Signaling support has been confirmed.

-<< SC: And if client or server does use EDNS TCP Keepalive, then other end should...
-close connection?
-Silently ignore? >>
+Once bi-directional Session Signaling support has been confirmed, if either client or server receives a DNS message over the session that contains an EDNS(0) TCP KeepAlive option, this is an error and the receiver of the EDNS(0) TCP KeepAlive option MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).

 ### Terminate Session